Elastic Functional Changepoint Detection of Climate Impacts from Localized Sources: Elastic Functional Changepoint Analysis

-\cite{aue:2018} considers the test statistic of $T_n = \max_{1 \leq k \leq n} \lVert S_{n,k}\rVert^2$, where $\mu_k = k^{-1} \sum_{i=1}^k f_i$, and $\lVert \cdot \rVert$ is the standard $\mathbb{L}^2$ norm on the functions $f_i$. \cite{aue:2018} demonstrate asymptotic properties of this test statistic.
-Also, \cite{berkes:2009} and subsequent work propose a functional principal component-based test statistic that includes dimension reduction.
-These two approaches will motivate our test statistics for functional data with phase and amplitude variability.
+{ In addition to the fully-functional statistic, }\cite{berkes:2009} and subsequent work propose a functional principal component-based test statistic that includes dimension reduction. {This test statistic evaluates evidence of a change in the mean of the functional data, and \cite{berkes:2009} also propose an estimate of $k^*$ which was later adopted in \cite{aue2009estimation}.} These two approaches will motivate our test statistics for functional data with phase and amplitude variability.

-Since the test statistics of \cite{aue:2018} and \cite{berkes:2009} are based functional statistics that do not use functional alignment, this cross-sectional approach assumes there is no phase variability and that there is only a random amplitude term.
+Since the test statistics of \cite{aue:2018} and \cite{berkes:2009} are based on functional statistics that do not use functional alignment, this cross-sectional approach assumes there is no phase variability and that there is only a random amplitude term.
 We know from \cite{tucker:2013} and \cite{srivastava2016functional} that functional data contains two types of variation, amplitude and phase, and both are important to consider when evaluating functional data for statistical analysis and modeling.